-Welcome to Part 4 of our Web Traffic Blueprint article series, where we explain how to turn a website into an automated web traffic machine using the WordPress CMS platform.
+Welcome to Part 4 of our Website Traffic Blueprint article series, where we explain how to automate traffic to your site using the WordPress CMS platform.

-In Part 1 of this article series, we explained why using an expertly configured WordPress site is the key to automating traffic to your website …
+In Part 1, we provided an overview of the traffic automation process, and explained why using an expertly configured WordPress website is the key to generating automated traffic …

-(With an expertly configured WordPress website, all you have to do is post content consistently to attract new traffic!)
+(With an expertly configured WordPress website, all you have to do to bring more traffic is add new content consistently!)

-In Part Two, we focus on critical setup decisions.
-We help you understand the best way to get started if you don’t have a website yet, how to set everything up if you already have a website, and what to do if your existing site has been built using WordPress.
+In Part 2, we discuss the setup phase of this blueprint.
+We explain the best way to get started if you don’t have a website yet, how to set things up if you already have a website, and what to do if your existing site was built with WordPress.

 (In Part 2 we show you where to set up WordPress on your domain)

-In this step, we configure all the settings that can affect your site’s traffic-getting ability …
+Here, we configure hosting settings, WordPress settings, and external settings that can affect your website’s traffic-getting ability …

-(In Part 3 you learn how to configure hosting settings, internal settings, and external settings that affect your website’s ability to generate traffic automatically)
+(In Part Three we explain how to configure hosting settings, internal settings, and external settings that can affect your website’s traffic-getting ability)

-In this section of the series, we explain how to set up various WordPress plugins that can help drive web traffic automatically to your website.
+In this step, you will learn how to set up various WordPress plugins that can bring web traffic automatically to your website whenever you begin to post fresh content.

-Depending on which marketing experts you talk to, you could end up trying to spend a couple of hours or more every day promoting your business on social media.
+Depending on which marketing experts you talk to, you could find yourself trying to spend 1-2 hours every day (or more) promoting your business on social media.

-Most small businesses simply lack the time, resources and financial means to engage in the kind of content marketing that many marketing experts prescribe.
-If you spent hours checking Twitter, Facebook, or LinkedIn in addition to planning and writing articles for your website or blog, how could you get anything else in your business done?
+Most small businesses lack the time, resources and financial means to engage in the kind of content marketing that many marketing experts prescribe.
+If you are spending hours checking Facebook, Twitter, and LinkedIn in addition to writing content for your blog or website, how can anything in your business get done?

-(Small businesses spend most of their working hours keeping their businesses up and running.
-Source: National Federation Of Independent Businesses)
+(Small businesses spend most of their time keeping their businesses up and running.
+Image source: NFIB)

-Many businesses spend most of their time keeping their businesses up and running.
-On top of this, there’s sales and marketing.
-After all, businesses need to stay competitive and grow in order to survive.
+Many business owners spend most of their working hours trying to keep their businesses up and running.
+On top of this, there’s also sales and marketing.
+After all, businesses need to stay competitive and make sales in order to survive.

-- Almost half of all small businesses surveyed spent at least six hours per week on social media (the other half spent even more time – between 6 and 21+ hours per week).
-This was a 66% increase from the previous year, so if the same research was done today, the figures would most likely be significantly higher.
+- Almost half of all businesses surveyed spent around 6 hours each week on social media (the rest spent even more time – between 6 and 21+ hours per week).
+This was a 66% increase from the previous year, so if the same research was done today, the figures would probably be higher.

-(Businesses are spending more time each year marketing and promoting themselves online.
-Image source: VerticalResponse.com)
+(Businesses are spending more time marketing and promoting themselves online.
+Source: VerticalResponse)

-(Businesses with limited resources, marketing budgets, and time and many business areas to focus on have to plan their marketing strategy very carefully.)
+(Businesses with limited marketing budget, time, and resources and many business areas to focus on require careful planning of their marketing strategy.)

-Another important thing to consider is that, in addition to spending time marketing and promoting your business on various social media websites, all of your efforts are going into virtual real estate that you have no control over.
+Another important thing to keep in mind is that, in addition to spending time social media sites, all of your efforts are going into virtual real estate that you don’t control.
 You don’t own Twitter, Facebook, or Pinterest.
-These sites can and will make decisions that can dramatically impact your business without prior notification.
+These companies can make decisions that can significantly impact your business without first consulting you.
 Why invest so much effort and time building content on rented real estate?
-With a self-hosted WordPress site, you can have complete control of your own real estate and publish your content automatically to other websites.
+With WordPress, you can control your own virtual real estate and publish your content automatically to other websites.

-Automating business systems and processes to save time and increase productivity is not new.
-Businesses have been doing it since the Industrial Age.
-In the Information Age, however, the increasing availability of hundreds of new marketing channels creates a number of dilemmas for business owners and business managers, especially for those with limited resources, budget, and time.
+Automating business systems and processes to save time is nothing new.
+Businesses of all sizes have been doing it since the dawn of the Industrial Age.
+In the Digital Age, however, the exponential growth channels for marketing and promoting a business online creates a number of dilemmas for small business owners and marketing managers, especially for those with limited resources, marketing budget, and time.
 For example:

-- Which of these channels should you invest more budget, time, and your efforts on?
+- Which of these channels do you invest more of your time, efforts, and your budget on?

-- Should you invest so much time and effort building a web presence on other people’s sites (e.g. Facebook, Twitter, Tumblr, etc.) while neglecting the benefits of building content on your own website?
+- Should you invest so much time and effort building a web presence on other people’s sites (e.g. Facebook, Twitter, Tumblr, etc.) while ignoring the benefits of building content on your own domain?

 - Do you create new content for every channel you plan to include in your marketing strategy?

-What I’d like to show you now, is a free, simple, and effective method for automating the traffic generation with WordPress.
+What I’d like to share with you now, is a free, simple, and effective strategy for automating the traffic-getting process with WordPress.

 - Save money on content creation and unnecessary web marketing channels,

-- Determine which marketing channels you should focus more time, efforts, and budget on,
+- Determine which marketing channels you should invest more of your budget, efforts, and your time on,

 Many automated web traffic solutions tend to focus on black hat methods, such as manipulating search engine results.
 This is not what the focus of this article series is about.
-In fact, we recommend avoiding black hat techniques, websites, software, and anything that violates the policies and terms of service of sites like Facebook, YouTube, Google, etc..
+In fact, we strongly recommend staying away from all black hat methods, websites, software, and anything that violates the terms of service and policies of services like Facebook, Google, Twitter, etc..

-(Automating your web traffic does not need to involve using black hat methods!)
+(Automating your web traffic does not need to involve using black hat techniques!)

-What we are focusing in this series of articles is not to manipulate online services or break their terms of service, but to show you how to automate your content distribution so you can leverage your time and marketing efforts, and get additional exposure online from sites frequented by your target audience.
+The purpose of this series of articles is to show you how to be smart with your resources and automate your content distribution in order to leverage your time and efforts, and get additional exposure online from sites that your target audience frequents.

 An Automated Content Distribution, Traffic And Lead Generation, And Sales & Marketing System

-We’ve just seen that most businesses lack the time, human resources and budget to engage in the kind of content marketing that many online experts prescribe.
+As we’ve just seen in the previous section, many small business owners lack the time, human resources and financial means to engage in the kind of content marketing that most experts are prescribing.
 What you want to do, then, is be strategic with your limited resources, budget, and time.

-(Posting content to different marketing channels is very time-consuming!)
+(Posting content to individual channels is very time-consuming!)

 (Set up an automated content distribution, lead and traffic generation, and sales and marketing system with WordPress)